 For those who love Abraham Lincoln and to want to learn about the interesting piece of history in the place, visiting Ford's theater is of high priority.
 Join a Ranger program to understand everything about the history and the death of Abraham Lincoln, rent an audio guide, and indulge in the some of the interesting shows inside Ford's theater that include Christmas Carol, Edwards Albee's Who is afraid of the Virginia Wolf? & Lincoln Assassination.
 For the book lovers, the spiral structure of the Lincoln book tower inside Ford's theater is a great place to educate themselves.
 Visiting Ford's theater is one of the best things to do in Washington D.C. for history buffs.

+Wondering what to do in DC?
 The capital city of United States is a perfect place for a budget vacation since there are plenty of free things to do in Washington DC.
 Most of the prime museums and attractions in Washington DC are free.
 The list of free museums in Washington DC (mostly belonging to the Smithsonian institution) includes United States Holocaust Memorial Museum, National Air and Space Museum and National Museum of Natural History.
 Take a tour of these culturally rich museums that will offer a delightful experience on your visit.
 Other free things to do in Washington DC include National Zoo, National WW II memorial, National Archives, National gallery of art, Washington National Cathedral and the Tidal Basin.
 Other important things to do in Washington DC for free are the world-famous landmarks like the White house, the Lincoln memorial and United States Capitol and the Library of Congress.

 Discover Washington DC with kids